-Applicants will be notified by mail whether they have been or have not been selected into the program.
+Applicants will be notified by email whether they have been or have not been selected into the program.
 Requirements after acceptance into the TSC ADN program are:

 - 1. Submit document received from the Texas Board of Nursing indicating clearance following their background check (i.e. blue card or outcome letter). - 2.
-Mandatory attendance to the ADN Program orientation at the scheduled day and time.
+Mandatory attendance to the Nursing Boot Camp orientation at the scheduled day(s) and time.
 (You will receive this information on your acceptance letter). - 3.
 Submit proof of immunizations, TB test or chest x-ray (if history of positive TB skin test) Pre-entrance Medical Form, current CPR.
 See the Immunization Record in your application.
 If your immunizations can't be completed by enrollment date, you will need to re-apply for the following admission cycle.
 (Hepatitis B takes 6 months to complete the series). - NOTE: You will need proof of actual immunizations or titer to upload in our immunization document tracker prior to your first clinical day.
 See Procedure 1.4 Immunizations - 4.
 Submit current proof American Heart Association Basic Life Support for Healthcare Providers (CPR). - 5.
 Consent to both Castle Branch background check and the Texas Board of Nursing criminal background check must be completed prior to admission. - 6.
 Consent to a drug test at a time determined by the Program Director. - 7.
 Complete functional abilities/core performance standards form. - 8.
-Provide a copy of your health insurance a driver's license prior to clinical rotations (you will upload these documents in Castle Branch after mandatory orientation). - 9.
-LVN applicants will need to check off on all required nursing skills in the first two years of the program prior to admission.
+Provide a copy of your health insurance a driver's license prior to clinical rotations (you will upload these documents in Castle Branch after mandatory orientation).

 Students wishing to transfer into the TSC ADN program from another school must meet the same minimum requirements above.
 The student will also schedule a meeting with the ADN Program Director to review current transcripts, course syllabi to assess appropriate placement.
 Transfers are accepted pending open spots in the appropriate semester, and the student must demonstrate competency of previous semesters in the program.
-The student wishing to transfer into the ADN program will take the final exam and math master exam from the previous semester the student is potentially admitting to and obtain a 75% or higher.
+The student wishing to transfer into the ADN program will take the final exam and math mastery exam from the previous semester the student is potentially admitting to and obtain a 75% or higher.
 Further, the transfer student must demonstrate nursing skills competency of all skills tested in the first semester of the ADN nursing program.in the appropriate semester.
 All students transferring from another nursing program must submit a letter of good standing from the Dean or Program Director from ALL nursing schools attended.